haneefawan/Getting-and-Cleaning-Data/codebook.md

+# Description
-Description: code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+Code book that describes the variables, the data, and any transformations or work that you performed to clean up the data

 # Introduction